What are the differences between the Property Solvers' 'conditional' and 'unconditional' auctions?

 Unconditional Auction (28 Day Completion)

-The buyer is obliged to complete on the sale within 28 days.
-Failing to do so means that he/she will lose the deposit and incur other financial penalties set by the auction house.
+You then have 28 days to complete on the sale.
+Failing to do so means that you will lose both deposits paid and incur other financial penalties set by your conveyancer.

 Back to section | Back to top